robfatland/nexus/git/index.md

 cd ocean
 ```

+This `ocean` folder will be an empty repo as it is a clone of the empty repo created at the GitHub site.

-Perhaps I create a couple of Python module files and a Jupyter notebook.
-Now it is time to synch up with the original
+Imagine that here I create a couple of Python module files and a Jupyter notebook.
+Now it is time to synch up
-repo on GitHub using `git push`.
-The verb push the edits back up to GitHub to replace the older version residing
+with the original repo on GitHub using `git push`.
+The verb `push` will do just that: push the modified version
-there.
-This way I have updated my *safe code backup in the cloud*.
-The update requires four `git` commands (verbs)
+of the repo back up to GitHub updating that older empty version.
+This updates the *safe backup in the cloud*.
+The update process takes four `git` commands (verbs)
-but first: There is a warning in [this YouTube video](https://youtu.be/xN1-2p06Urc) about `git pull`.
-So here
+but first please note: There is a warning in [this YouTube video](https://youtu.be/xN1-2p06Urc)
-is the sequence with a mysterious qualifier added to `git pull`:
+about efficient use of one of these four, the `git pull` command.
+With that here are the four commands:

 ```
 cd ~/ocean
 git pull --rebase
 git add .
-git commit -m 'a comment on what I edited just now` git push
+git commit -m 'a comment on what I modified just now` git push
 ```

-Why is the first `git` command `git pull`?
+Why is the first `git` command `git pull --rebase`?
 If I work occasionally on another computer (office machine,
 cloud VM etcetera) then I may have committed changes from that *elsewhere*.
 We say that the GitHub
-version of the repo is "ahead" of my local copy).
+version of the repo is "ahead" of my local copy.
 I do `pull` first to bring in those changes where
 hopefully they do not conflict with what I have been doing on *this* computer.
 Now when I do `add / commit / push`
 my changes are merged with no errors or conflicts.
 The topic of collisions is discussed (or *will be* discussed)
 in more detail below.
-To understand the `--rebase` qualifier: Watch that YouTube video.
-Those folks note: If
+To understand the `--rebase` qualifier: Watch that YouTube video, which notes: If
 `git pull --rebase` generates an error this can be reversed with `git rebase --abort`.

-In summary, in an ideal world: All I need in `git` verbs are `clone`, `pull`, `add`, `commit` and `push`.
+In summary, in an ideal world: All I need to use `git` are the verbs are `clone`, `pull`, `add`, `commit`

-## Notes on what else
+and `push`.

+## More advanced git

 - Linking large data volumes to a repo
 - Deleting files from the repo (for example after accidentally committing a big data file)
 - Automatic authentication using a token to streamline the `push` process
     - From `~` store creds using `git config --global credential.helper store`
 - To abandon changes and back up: `git reset --hard HEAD` or if necessary `git reset --hard HEAD~1` etcetera
     - HEAD~n means n commits back